 In setting compensation levels for our employees we primarily consider annual operating revenue, earnings and total shareholder return.
 Our goal is to limit total compensation and benefits expense to 57.5% or less of our annual operating revenue, while maintaining a competitive compensation package for our executive officers, managing directors and other senior professionals.
 Our ratio of compensation and benefits expense to annual operating revenue is somewhat higher than that of the companies in our comparator group for three reasons.
 First, many of the companies in our comparator group are engaged in businesses, such as capital markets businesses, which have a large number employees serving in administrative and support roles that generally pay their employees lower levels of compensation relative to our business.
 Second, part of our business strategy is to recruit and retain proven senior professionals who have strong client relationships and industry expertise.
 These individuals, because of the value they bring to the Company, command higher compensation.
 Third, many of the companies in our comparator group generate significant amounts of revenue in their capital markets business through the utilization of capital held on their balance sheet, which tends to increase the relative size of their annual operating revenues.
-These three factors cause our ratio of compensation and benefits expense to annual operating revenue to appear higher than our competitors.
-For 2006, the Compensation Committee determined that, in light of our annual operating revenue of \$1.57 billion, the target level of total compensation and benefits expense to operating revenue could be set at 56.7%, while still meeting our compensation and retention objectives.
-The Compensation Committee concluded that this ratio of total compensation and benefits expense to annual operating revenue was appropriate for us in light of its discussions with our executive officers, information provided by Steven Hall & Partners and our financial performance
+These three factors cause our ratio of compensation and benefits expense to annual operating revenue of \$1.57 billion, the target level of total compensation and benefits expense to operating revenue could be set at 56.7%, while still meeting our compensation and retention objectives.
+The Compensation Committee concluded that this ratio of total compensation and benefits expense to annual operating revenue was appropriate for us in light of its discussions with our executive officers, information provided by Steven Hall & Partners and our financial performance in 2006.
+This represents a 15% increase in total compensation and benefits expense to \$891.4 million for 2006 compared with pro forma